 If you’re looking for a budget cordless vacuum that’s convenient, versatile, and relatively powerful, the Vax Blade 32V TBT3V1P1 is an option to consider.

-It provides impressive performance and battery life for the price – even though it can’t match more expensive cordless models or full-size uprights.
+It provides decent performance and battery life for the price – even though it can’t match more expensive cordless models or full-size uprights.
 The stick/handheld design also makes it suitable for almost any cleaning job.

 There are a few drawbacks though.
 The lack of a motorised pet tool is a big one, especially if you need to clean hair from stairs, car interiors or upholstery.
 The TBT3V1P1 also has poor filtration, making it unsuitable for people with allergies.